 DM2 Slideshow.
 Roll over the image and click the arrows to move right and left

 Timeline: Mid-September 2018 to current day.

-What happened: DM-1 was replaced by a third male.
-We christened him UME-2 before we knew that there had been three male eagles on territory since Dad disappeared.
+What happened: DM-1 was replaced by a third male, who we ended up calling DM2.
 We don’t know what happened to DM-1.

 What we have been seeing:

-- UME-2 perches with Mom in the maple, on the bluff, and on the Y-Branch
+- DM-2 perches with Mom in the maple, on the bluff, and on the Y-Branch

 We learned a lot following Dad’s disappearance, but we’re still curious about a couple of things.
 While the Decorah Eagles nest hasn’t been completely free of disruption, we saw what looked like an increased number of territorial fights following Dad’s disappearance, including talon-locking, ground-spiraling fights on April 20th and the week of October 26.
 Absent a catastrophic event or human persecution, eagles are their own worst enemies and populations tend to be self-limiting.
 Is what looked like an increase in territorial fighting just the result of more eagles in the area, or were male eagles competing for a lone female with a highly desirable territory and pre-built nest?
 Now that Mom has selected a mate, we’ll have to see if the number of adult male intruders falls off, remains level, or increases.